LweeS-GGHoWInN/Zero_to_Billions_CodeNection/README.md

 ### Key Differences

 1. **Understands the whole load**
    LoadLight combines tasks with the user's current state instead of judging workload only by the number of tasks.
+This analysis happens quietly in the background instead of showing the user a complex workload dashboard.

 2. **Supports the student while work is happening**
    Lumi Session starts when the student actually begins a task, so LoadLight can support the student during the work session instead of only during planning.